- Home

 License by Examination

-A dentist who has passed a clinical competency exam approved by the North Dakota Board of Dental Examiners and also the examination administered by the Joint Commission on National Dental Examinations or the National Dental Examining Board of Canada within five years of application may apply to the North Dakota Board of Dental Examiners for a license to practice pursuant to the following requirements:
+License by examination laws include NDCC 43-28-10.1, NDAC 20-02-01-03.1, and NDAC 20-02-01-03.3.
+Applicants are encouraged to fully review those laws.
+In summary, however, an applicant who has passed a Board-approved clinical competency exam that includes a hand skills assessment and passes the examination administered by the Joint Commission on National Dental Examinations or the National Dental Examining Board of Canada within five years of application may apply for a license to practice pursuant to the following requirements:

-• Completion of Criminal History Record Check process.
-You may send the completed forms with the application or after the application is received.
-Processing this information may take up to 14 business days.
+- Completion of Criminal History Record Check process.
+You may send the completed forms with your initial submission of your application or at a later date.
 Contact the Board office if you need the fingerprint cards and forms mailed to you.

 NDSBDE Office